Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ## Import data from Heroku Atlas
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Nightscout on Google Cloud](./GoogleCloud.md) >> Import data from Atlas

-**This page is being edited and is not complete.**
-Please be patient until this note is removed.

 Even though Heroku is not free any longer, you can still transfer your database for free as it is on Atlas and not Heroku.
 This page explains how to do it.
 In order to transfer a database from Atlas, you need to have already completed Nightscout [installation](./NS_Install.md).
 <br/>